ml4rrieu/moulinettes/README.md

 # Moulinettes
-I gather here some code I have made for managing data about scholar publications, like authors names, DOIs, authors affiliations ...
+I gather here some codes I have made for managing data about scholar publications, like authors names, DOIs, authors affiliations, documents types etc.

 language : [Processing](https://processing.org/)

 ## General tutorial
-1. download and laucnh Processing
+1. download and launch Processing
-2. In processing save a new blank project
+2. In Processing save a new blank project
-3. copy one code, and past it in Processing IDE
+3. copy one code, and paste it in Processing
-4. personnalize code (eg. paths, or structure nb ...)
+4. personnalize code (eg. paths, name or number of structures ...)
-5. launch code
+5. run code
-6. see the result in the folder of the project (ctl+k)
+6. see the result (usually a table in csv format) in the folder of the project (ctl+k)